Primary Research Area

 Selected Articles in Journals

-- Herman, G.L., Greene, J.C., Hahn, L.D., Mestre, J.P., West, M., & Tomkin, J. H. (accepted for publication).
+- Herman, G.L., Greene, J.C., Hahn, L.D., Mestre, J.P., West, M., & Tomkin, J. H. (accepted for publication, August 2018 issue).
 Changing the teaching culture in introductory STEM courses at a large research university.
 Journal of College Science Teaching.

 - Morphew, J.W., Mestre, J.P., Ross, B.H., & Strand, N.E.
 (2015).
 Do experts and novices direct attention differently in examining physics diagrams?
 A study of change detection using the flicker technique.
 Physical Review-Special Topic-Physics Education Research, 11 (#2) 020104 (7 pages).
 DOI: 10.1103/PhysRevSTPER.11.020104. (http://journals.aps.org/prstper/pdf/10.1103/PhysRevSTPER.11.020104)